otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

+*TODO: Check whether to duplicate or move the benchmark info from above.*

 ## III.
 Methodology
 _(approx. 3-5 pages)_